 The next time you find yourself dealing with a pesky orchid fungus or bacterial infection, the answer to your problem might not be at your local garden center—it’s probably right in your home.

 Believe it or not, the contents of your medicine cabinet or pantry can be used to treat orchid fungus.
 That’s because many herbal remedies have natural anti-fungal or anti-bacterial properties that can help protect against common orchid diseases.

 Not only does it taste and smell good, cinnamon is a natural fungicide, which makes it useful for protecting your plant from orchid fungus and bacteria.

 How to Use It

-After you have trimmed your orchid’s leaves, stem or roots, sprinkle a little dusting of cinnamon over the areas.
+After you have trimmed your orchid’s leaves or stems, sprinkle a little dusting of cinnamon over the areas.
 You can sprinkle the seasoning over the area you’d like treated or dip the area directly into some cinnamon.
 Just make sure the areas you’re sprinkling have been moistened to help the powder stick.

 2. Killing Orchid Bugs: Isopropyl Alcohol

 This common household staple is good for sterilizing things or cleaning wounds and it can help rid your plant of mealybugs.
 These little white creatures can infest your orchid, hatching and hiding in tiny nooks and crannies, leaving behind a sticky substance and chewing through your plant.
 Often horticultural oil or insecticidal soaps are recommended to treat a mealybug infestation, but if you don’t have any on hand, try isopropyl alcohol.